dqops/dqo/docs/reference/sensors/column/strings-column-sensors.md

 column/strings/string_min_length
 ```
 **Description**
-Column level sensor that calculates the number of rows with a null column value.
+Column level sensor that ensures that the length of string in a column does not exceed the minimum accepted length.